-In the United Kingdom and greater Europe, the term “Experienced Investors” is nearly synonymous with the United States term “Accredited Investor”.
-While the two terms differ in relation to the actual rules they come from the same source, i.e. protecting investors from risky investors.
+In the United Kingdom and greater Europe, the term “Experienced Investors” is synonymous with the United States term “Accredited Investor”.
+While the two terms differ in relation to the actual rules, both serve to protect investors from risky investments.

 (b) a body corporate which has net assets in excess of €1,000,000 or which is part of a group which has net assets in excess of €1,000,000; or